doingthedoings/ESP32_BoostController/README.md

     - Target boost and pressure limits
     - Signal filtering and timing
 - **Performance Analytics:** Innovative "Spool Score" and "Torque Score" metrics provide quantitative feedback on your engine's boost response, allowing for data-driven tuning.
+    - **Spool Score:** This metric measures the instantaneous rate of change (peak-derivative) of the boost pressure rise.
+A higher spool score indicates a faster and more aggressive boost build-up, reflecting efficient turbocharger response.
+    - **Torque Score:** This score is derived from the integral of boost pressure over time.
+It factors in how early boost is achieved and how well it's maintained until a gear shift.
+Crucially, the torque score penalizes overboosting by subtracting any integral value accumulated above the target boost pressure.
+This ensures that configurations which avoid undesirable overboost conditions receive a higher, more favorable torque score for accurate comparison and optimal tuning.
 - **Persistent Memory:** All settings and tuning profiles are automatically saved to the ESP32's internal EEPROM, ensuring they are retained across power cycles.
 - **Hardware-Level Safety:** Includes functionality for factory reset via a touch-hold on boot.